lm3nitro/Projects/Vulnerability Management/Nessus.md

 ![Pasted image 20240419152225](https://github.com/lm3nitro/Projects/assets/55665256/84a9fa7c-46b0-49fc-a978-fecd8cda6237)

-Upon logging in, we are presented with plugin, license, and component updates:
+Upon logging in, I was presented with plugin, license, and component updates:

 ![Pasted image 20240419152543](https://github.com/lm3nitro/Projects/assets/55665256/892e425f-0aed-4b9e-bb59-9dc06988d2f1)

 ## Basic Network Scan:

-Once we have set up Nessus, we can create and perform a basic network scan.
+Once Nessus was set up, I was able to create and perform a basic network scan.
 A Basic Network Scan will perform similarly to an Advanced Network Scan.
 The only difference being that Advanced Network Scans have the following features/attributes:

 - Allows the fine-tuning of the plugins included in the scan
 - Has some different default settings